mrterranova/Nicecity_App/README.md

 - Travis for linting & testing
 - Agile methodology

+## Deploying Project
+In order to run this particular project locally:
+- Fork and clone repository.
+Make sure that you have repo on local computer.
+- First you will need to go into the folder and in the terminal npm install.
+- Be certain that mySQL is installed on local computer.
+- Open mySQL and type commands:
+        CREATE DATABASE niceCity;
+         USE niceCity;
+- Now you should be able to view the app on local host Port written in terminal.
+- Lastly type npm start and your application should run locally on the port named in the terminal.

 ## Authors

 These are some of the people dedicated to making your community a better place: